BeyonderXX/TRACE/README.md

 ## Baseline train and inference

-Description of some parameters in the training and testing scripts:
+Description of some parameters in the training and inference scripts:

-**data_path**  Path for the datasets, which in total includes nine datasets ---- eight standard training datasets (C-STANCE, FOMC, MeetingBank, Py150, ScienceQA, NumGLUE-cm, NumGLUE-ds, 20Minuten) and one Replay dataset (Lima).
+- **data_path**  Path for the datasets, which in total includes nine datasets ---- eight standard training datasets (C-STANCE, FOMC, MeetingBank, Py150, ScienceQA, NumGLUE-cm, NumGLUE-ds, 20Minuten) and one Replay dataset (Lima).

-**past_task_ratio** Parameters for replay training, the replay ratio of past tasks.
+- **past_task_ratio** Parameters for replay training, the replay ratio of past tasks.

-**CL_method**  If using lora training, set the parameter "lora"; else, set the parameter "base"
+- **CL_method**  If using lora training, set the parameter "lora"; else, set the parameter "base".
+Besides, our repository also support multi traditional continual learning methods, including "EWC", "OGD", "GEM", "MbPA++", "PP", "L2P", "LFPT5", "O-Lora".

-**inference_model_path** The folder in which the model is saved after training.
+- **inference_model_path** The folder in which the model is saved after training.
 Corresponding to the output_dir in the training scripts.
 The program will iterate through the models in the folder for inference.

 **naive(full params SFT) training and inference**